 No. However, candidates must be legally authorized to work in the United States.

 Yes.
-The number of applications for summer internships far exceeds the number of available positions.
-Because fewer students are available for fall and spring internships, the chances of being contacted for an internship are greater for those sessions.
+The number of applications for summer fellowships far exceeds the number of available positions.
+Because fewer students are available for fall and spring fellowships, the chances of being contacted for a fellowship are greater for those sessions.

 Only selected candidates are contacted.
 Questions regarding application status may be directed to the committee at firstname.lastname@example.org.